 I often get asked about the health of various sweeteners and sugar alternatives, and the latest one to gain popularity in recent years as a “natural” sweetener is agave.
 Many people use it as an alternative to high fructose corn syrup or sugar, but agave syrup is derived from the Agave plant, which is also used to make Tequila (my personal favorite use for it 😉 )

 Parts of the Agave plant have been used medicinally for years, and many people are most familiar with the fermented form: Tequila.
-Unfortunately, Agave doesn’t live up to its new found reputation as a healthy food!
-I don’t use agave and won’t consume it for several reasons:
+Unfortunately, Agave doesn’t live up to its new found reputation as a healthy food.
+I don’t personally use it and won’t consume it for several reasons:

 Agave is High in Fructose

 Agave originally gained popularity because it is lower in glucose than other sweeteners.
 While this is true, and it doesn’t raise blood sugar as much as some sweeteners, it is extremely high in fructose and in many cases, it contains a higher percentage of fructose than high fructose corn syrup.
 In fact, HFCS is (on average) 55% fructose while agave can be 70-97% fructose!

 Fructose doesn’t affect blood sugar in the same was as glucose but it does contribute to insulin resistance and other health problems.
-This article explains:
+As this article explains:

 “In addition, fructose poses a danger to your cardiovascular system and could increase your risk for metabolic syndrome and heart disease.
 Unlike glucose, fructose can only be broken down in the liver.
 As it gets metabolized, uric acid and free radicals form, which can trigger inflammation and damage cells.
 Plus, one of the most dangerous final products of fructose metabolism is triglycerides, which can contribute to the fatty arterial plaques responsible for cardiovascular disease.
 High triglycerides are particularly dangerous for women, whose risk for cardiovascular disease rises three times as much for every single unit increase in triglycerides compared to men.”